 We say yes, especially for the Western Sydney suburbs!
 Weighing the long-term benefits of renting and buying is very important in making a decision.
 While repaying a mortgage could be definitely cheaper in some regions, it requires thorough research and understanding of the property market.
 At St Trinity, our property consultants are here to help you along the way and guide you through any uncertain territory.

 The right kind of property investment can go a long way in the future.
 We understand that dipping your foot into the property market for the first time or even revisiting it after a while might be a little confusing and that is why St Trinity is here to provide you with expert advice to find the perfect fit for you.

-Contact us on (02) 9099 3412 or click the link below to enquire and our team will guide you through the best options for you.
+Contact us at (02) 9099 3412 or click the link below to enquire, and our team will guide you through the best options for you.

 *Price differential to buy or rent in Sydney for 3 bedroom units from realestate.com.au.
 Data reflects estimates of the differential in monthly present value between estimated median buying and renting costs by suburb and property type, incorporating the fixed and ongoing costs of buying and the opportunity cost of funds